cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-11-17-on-building-ai-systems-today.md

 - Tools like AI-powered symptom checkers or personalized fitness coaches empower users to manage their health better.
 - Example: [MyFitnessPal](https://www.myfitnesspal.com/) leverages AI for smarter diet recommendations.
 - Why it works: There’s a growing emphasis on preventive health solutions that are scalable and cost-effective.

+While we are still in the early days of GenAI, it seems to me that what works the best is still to focus on solving real world problems in a scalable way.
+If you've worked on a GenAI product, then you don't need to be remembered that no matter the tech, is _the product_ what matters the most.

 # What to Avoid